 Student dues will be \$5.00 for Sophomores and Juniors and \$20.00 for Seniors.
-This money will be due to either French teacher by the given deadline before the induction ceremony and covers the cost of national dues, certificates, diploma seals and graduation cords.
+This money will be due to Ms. Lawrence by the given deadline before the induction ceremony and covers the cost of national dues, certificates, and graduation cords.